About Ravicti Banner About Ravicti Banner

 Stay informed about RAVICTI

 References: 1.
-RAVICTI (glycerol phenylbutyrate) Oral Liquid [prescribing information] Horizon.
+RAVICTI (glycerol phenylbutyrate) Oral Liquid [prescribing information] Amgen.
 2. Longo N, Holt RJ.
 Glycerol phenylbutyrate for the maintenance treatment of patients with deficiencies in enzymes of the urea cycle.
 Exp Opin Orphan Drugs.
 2017;5(12):999-1010.

 INDICATION and IMPORTANT SAFETY INFORMATION